plone/documentation/docs/classic-ui/theming/color-mode.md

 })()
 ```

-## Toggle Button
+(toggle-button-label)=

-In order to switch color themes, corresponding elements with `data-bs-theme-value`
+## Toggle button

-attributes must be added to the DOM.
+To switch color themes, corresponding elements with `data-bs-theme-value` attributes must be added to the DOM.
-Default Bootstrap 5.3 color themes include `light`, `dark` and `auto`.
+Default Bootstrap 5.3 color themes include `light`, `dark`, and `auto`.
-If you want to add a theme toggler to your site, you can use the following example:
+If you want to add a theme toggler to your site, you can use the following example.

 ```html
 <div class="btn-group btn-group-sm">